geosolutions-it/MapStore2/docs/user-guide/longitudinal-profile.md

 ## Information

-In the **Information** tab, the most important characteristics of the profile are highlighted, in particular it is reported:
+In the **Information** tab are reported all relevant indicators related to the longitudinal profile calculation.
+In particular it is reported:

 <img src="../img/longitudinal-profile/profile-info.jpg" class="ms-docimage"/>